Ladakhi language: Dialects

+6: The Zangskari language, spoken in the Zanskar region of Ladakh.

 Classification

 Nicolas Tournadre considers Ladakhi, Balti, and Purgi to be distinct languages on the basis of mutual intelligibility (Zangskari is not as distinct).
 As a group they are termed Ladakhi–Balti or Western Archaic Tibetan.

 Zangskari is a dialect of Ladakhi spoken in Zanskar and also spoken by Buddhists in the upper reaches of Lahaul (Himachal Pradesh) and Paddar (Paldar).

 It has four subdialects, Stod, Zhung, Sham, and Lungna.
 It is written using the Tibetan script by Buddhists and the Arabic script by Muslim and Christian Ladakhis.